 Even though you might have selected your manufacturer of choice, there is a high chance of getting a better deal from another one.
 Here, you must ask for customer testimonials or use online reviews.

 It will help if you don’t just pin your hopes on a single dealer or home.
 Compare prices from several brands and dealers.
+Checkout our list of the top five double-wide mobile home dealers in Michigan here.

 Always Have the Home Appraised

 An appraisal from NADA is very important.
 The cost of an appraisal when buying a new manufactured home is $20.
 You can then use the appraisal to negotiate a better price.
+Learn how to increase the value of a manufactured home here.

 Learn About Your Comparables